acf-quizbowl/acf-quizbowl.github.io/documents/distribution.md

 Vary your history questions across time periods and type of history (political, social, military, cultural, etc.).
 In particular, do not write more than 4 total questions on military history.

 ### European History <a href = '#top' class = 'back-to-top'>&uarr;</a>
-One question should be on British history, the other two should be on continental Europe.
+One question should be on British/Canadian/Australian/New Zealand history, the other two should be on continental Europe.

 ### World History <a href = '#top' class = 'back-to-top'>&uarr;</a>
 This includes all geographic regions not listed above.
 Do not write your two questions on history from the same region/continent.